Telecominfraproject/OpenCellular/CONTRIBUTING.md

 ## License
-By contributing to OpenCellular, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to OpenCellular, you agree that your contributions will be licensed under the LICENSE-SOFTWARE (for Software) and LICENSE-HARDWARE (for Hardware) files in the root directory of this source tree.